philipwofford/ARK_CraftingCostOverrideTool/README.md

 # ARK Crafting Cost Override Tool
-This is a simple script that, when ran, will generate the override codes that should be placed in the Game.ini file on your ARK server, for:
+This is a simple script that, when ran, will generate the override codes that should be placed in the Game.ini file on your ARK server, for the following materials and structures:

 ### Materials
 - Wood